jundalisay/superblist/content/en/material/principles/part-2/chapter-03.md

-<h4> 2.
-The universe did not start from a material singularity</h4>
+#### 2. The universe did not start from a material singularity

 Rather, it began as an infinite number of discrete ideas streaming through onto physical reality via qosts.
 This is similar to your TV screen having no single starting point.

 <!-- In this analogy, the LED bulb would represent a star or galaxy qost that emits its idea or feeling as the physical color and material from the star or galaxy. -->

-<h4> 3.
-The expansion of spacetime really represents the development of those original potential ideas into actual ones </h4>
+#### 3. The expansion of spacetime really represents the development of those original potential ideas into actual ones

 The universe can expand infinitely just as ideas can be developed, and mixed and matched into other ideas infinitely.
 The physical expansion does not mean that the universe started from a singularity or will collapse back into one.
 That kind of thinking arises from materialist thinking, by thinking that the material universe came from a material cause.
 {{< /box >}}